Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Arbitration War in Bixby: The Wilson-Grant Dispute

 In the quiet town of Bixby, Missouri 65439, a fierce arbitration battle unfolded during the summer of 2023, shaking the local business community to its core.
 The dispute involved two longtime partners: Wilson & Co.
-Construction, led by Mark Wilson, and Grant Supply Solutions, owned by Sarah Grant.
+Construction, led by Mark Wilson, and Grant Supply Solutions, owned by the claimant.
 For over a decade, their partnership thrived, with Grant Supply providing raw materials and Wilson & Co. performing residential and commercial projects.
 But it all came crashing down over a $285,000 invoice.

 The conflict began in February 2023 when Wilson & Co. requested a large supply of specialty lumber and fixtures to finish an upscale housing project in Rolla, Missouri.
 The materials were delivered by Grant Supply on schedule, but as the project dragged longer than anticipated, payments from Wilson & Co. became sporadic.
 By April, Grant Supply issued an invoice for $285,000 covering multiple deliveries, requesting full payment by May 15th.
 Mark Wilson only paid half by that date, citing project delays and unpredictable cash flow.